thegworld/gtx-browser/docs/android_build_instructions.md

 always built as normal APKs.
 This behavior is controlled via `never_incremental = true`.

-## Installing and Running Chromium on an Emulator
+## Installing and Running GTx Browser on an Emulator

 Running on an emulator is the same as on a device.
 Refer to [android_emulator.md](android_emulator.md) for setting up emulators.